m0ssc0de/scale-demo/Readme.md

 This demo just use the fields `rocksdb_config`, `chain_config` in `config.json`.

 `-b 946237` is one block caouse the error/panic, `panic: Vec length 678189135 exceeds 50000 with subType Hash`.
 The other are `958672`, `958693` on Moonbase Alpha network.

+## minimal scripts

+There is a `main.go` in `./onlyScale`.
+It only call scale lib with prepare raw data.
+One works well, block 946236.
+One doesn't work, block 946237.